top of page

 RESEARCH PROJECTS

-If you can understand Dutch, you can hear more about my research in this interviewI am currently working on manuscripts related to personalized and targeted influencing and, more broadly, on agency in an 'age of influence' (with Thomas Nys).
+If you can understand Dutch, you can hear more about my research in this interviewI am currently working on manuscripts related to (1) personalized influencing and (2) on what agency can still mean in today's age of influence (Dutch book with Thomas Nys, to be published with Alfabet Uitgevers).

 EDUCATION & CAREER

-In the past, I have taken up several management responsibilities, such as coordinating our service (philosophy courses in non-philosophy programs) and being the academic director of our Philosophy Master.
+At Tilburg, I have taken up multiple responsibilities, such as service teaching coordinator (philosophy courses in non-philosophy Bachelor programs), academic director of our Philosophy Master and 'program leader' (head of research) of our wonderful Department of Philosophy.

 SOME TRAVEL PICTURES